Advice for sole traders and company directors in Northern Ireland struggling with business cash flow problems

 Unfortunately, sometimes a company’s financial problems are at such a level where there is no option but to cease trading and wind up the company’s affairs in an orderly manner.
 An insolvency practitioner will be able to place your company into liquidation through a process known as a Creditors’ Voluntary Liquidation (CVL).
 The appointed insolvency practitioner will gather all the company’s assets including cash at bank, sell any physical property, and distribute the proceeds to outstanding creditors.
 Any debts remaining after this will be written off and the company will be struck off the register held at Companies House.

-If you are alerted to potential problems early enough, there are a number of ways to protect yourself and your business from formal insolvency.
+If you are alerted to potential problems early enough, there are a number of ways to protect yourself and your business from closure.
 Here are a few tips to help:

 Understand the mechanics of your business